 Most fandoms are born after a project is released, not before.
 However, Medrano has involved her fans from the beginning.
 Hazbin was crowd-funded, created by an audience and for and audience who were already familiar with the characters and basic plot.
 This means that the audience feels involved with the project, and so the success of the pilot episode, and the later Helluva pilot, feels like a collective win.
 It’s why these first pilot episodes remain so popular, and why the fandom remains so dedicated.

-Although it is been almost a year since the first episode of Hazbin was uploaded, and nine months since Helluva, Medrano’s production remains topical due to its online presence, particularly on Instagram.
+Although it has been almost a year since the first episode of Hazbin was uploaded, and nine months since Helluva, Medrano’s production remains topical due to its online presence, particularly on Instagram.
 Each of the characters have an Instagram account where they consistently post and update the fans on their daily lives.
 Characters even comment on each other’s pages and create secondary storylines.
 For instance, Blitzo was recently kidnapped, and many of the Instagram accounts started posting about their search.
 Blitzo has also posted a lot about his horse, which other characters have gone on to reference on their pages.
 It is such an interesting idea, especially when they show two versions of the same event but from different accounts and characters.
 It makes the series feel alive, as though the show is just capturing part of an ongoing story.
 Likewise, it gives devoted fans the opportunity to learn more about their favourite characters while also establishing the world, tone, and relationships between these characters.
 This online format keeps people invested in the series, even in times where there is no new video content.

 By creating this participatory environment, the show demonstrates two forms of inclusivity: subject and form.
 Inclusive representation is important to the show runners, both in subject matter and the creative team.
 However, this platform interaction is another form of inclusivity, as fans can interact with the characters in an almost Disneyland sort of fashion, albeit digitally.
 It is marketing, yet it feels more sincere than that, especially on a platform like Instagram.
 By regularly updating these pages, their posts blend in with people’s feeds.
 It’s not like following an art account, because the art has a life.
 It’s more like following an influencer, which gives the characters more dimension for the fans.